columnlab/columnlab.github.io/_opportunities/2021-genealogy-urop.md

   - genealogy
 published: true
 ---
+**NOTE: THIS POSITION IS FILLED AND NO LONGER ACCEPTING NEW APPLICATIONS.
+Check back in the future for new opportunities.**

 Are you interested in developing new methods for data scientists and social scientists to understand online communities on Reddit?